CentroEPiaggio/unipi-grasp-datasets/pacman_wp2_grasp_db/README.md

 2. Type `roslaunch pacman_wp2_grasp_db playExperiment.launch name:=NAME`.
 Where `NAME` is the grasp record name you want to view.
 This command already loads the parameters used during the experiment.

+Please note that you need the [Pacman Object Database](https://github.com/pacman-project/pacman-object-database) in order to correctly visualize object meshes.

 If you want to have a specific information being published in a(several) topic(s), you can `ros topic YOUR_TOPIC` and hit `space` to pause the playback at the desired moment, and hit `s` to perform a tiny step on the playback.
 Check the terminal where you echoed the topic and take the required infromation, for instace, this procedure can be used to have a static grasp captured from the recording.

 ## How to segment the approach and grasp phase